xinwenfu/GenCyber/DigitalForensics/README.md

 ![image](https://user-images.githubusercontent.com/69218457/193351059-a6541b44-d489-47bd-861f-ca9808973374.png)

 In this example, the OS is installed on the disk partition starting from the second track.
-The first sector of the partition contains the Volume Boot Record (VBR), which can identify the files needed by the OS.
+The first sector of the partition contains the Volume Boot Record (VBR), which is used to identify the files needed by the OS and load the OS.

-and the partitions of a disk can be very complicated okay and let's just use this one to show how we write a file on disk and how we did the file on disk so here we see a few regions we see Factor one
+The partitions of a disk can be more complex.
+Let's just use this example to show how we write and delete a file on a disk.

-Fighter 2 root c and a file here so
+It can be observed that there are a few regions after the VBR, including FAT1, FAT2, Root C and FILE.
+FAT referes to file location table.
+The FAT contains a list of entries that map to each cluster (not sector) on the partition.
+Each entry records one of five things:
+* the address of the next cluster in a chain
+* a special end of file (EOF) character that indicates the end of a chain
+* a special character to mark a bad cluster
+* a special character to mark a reserved cluster
+* a zero to note that that cluster is unused

-Factor one Fighter 2 are called file and location tables and within the file allocation table it contains entries indicating if part of the disks
+and within the file allocation table it contains entries indicating if part of the disks